explodingcamera/eslint-config/README.md

 ## Usage

-Add some ESLint config to your `package.json`:
+Add the ESLint config in your `package.json`:

 ```json
 {